WordPress/gutenberg/docs/designers-developers/developers/data/data-core-block-editor.md

 Returns an action object used in signalling that the user caret has exited formatted text.

+### selectionChange

+Returns an action object used in signalling that the user caret has changed position.

+*Parameters*

+ * block: The selected block client ID.
+ * identifier: The selected RichText ID within the block.
+ * start: The start offset.
+ * end: The end offset.

 ### insertDefaultBlock

 Returns an action object used in signalling that a new block of the default